Dongargaon, Chhattisgarh

 Dongargaon is a town and municipality (Nagar panchayat) located within the Rajnandgaon district, within Chhattisgarh, India.

 Geography

 Dongargaon is located at the coordinates 20.97°N 80.85°E. It has an average elevation of 304 metres (997 feet) above sea level.

-Demographics and key issues
+Demographics

 As of the 2001 India census, Dongargaon was recorded to have a population of 11,571 people.
 Males constituted 51% of the total population while females constituted 49%.
-Dongargaon,Chhattisgarh has a literacy rate of 78%, which is higher than the overall national average of 74%.
-Within Dongargaon,Chhattisgarh, 14% of the population is under the age of 6.
+Dongargaon has a literacy rate of 78%, which is higher than the overall national average of 74%.
+Within Dongargaon, 14% of the population is under the age of 6.

-67% of the Dongargaon,Chhattisgarh population work within the agricultural sector, 12% are employed by the government, 15% are employed by the private sector and 5% are employed by family-owned businesses.
+67% of the Dongargaon population work within the agricultural sector, 12% are employed by the government, 15% are employed by the private sector and 5% are employed by family-owned businesses.